Statistics of polymer extensions in turbulent channel flow: Conclusions

 Although our DNSs involve passive polymers it is possible to have insights on polymeric drag reductions from these simulations.
-We can calculate the polymeric stress from our simulations and add this to the Reynolds stresses to see how they change the Reynolds equations of the flow.
+We can calculate the polymeric stress from our simulations and add this to the Reynolds stresses to see how they change the Reynolds-averaged flow equations.
 It would be interesting to see how much of drag-reduction can be described by this simple approach.
 Such results will be presented in a future publication.